vvvv/The-Gray-Book/reference/hde/exporting.md

 ## Output type
 > [!NOTE]
-> This is only available for 2022.5 preview builds!
+> This is only available from versions 5.0 on!

 Choose between Windows (GUI) or Console application.
 A Console app will open a Windows Console and run the Update operation for only one frame, then immediately Dispose itself.